Durburz/rrr/README.md

 # rrr
-reed relay replacement for Onkyo DR-L50 (and others) in the audio path.
+reed relay replacement for Onkyo DR-L50 (and others) in the audio path.<br />
 !!!These replacements are not intended to be used in the AC power part!!!

 replacements for following relays are in this repository: